Edward-Wu/srt-live-server/README.md

 # Compile
 `$ sudo make`

-bin file is generated in subdir of `bin`.
+Binary files is generated in the `bin` directory.

 # Directivies